M1na19/docs/docs-site/docs/SSO/SSO.auth.md

 ## Introduction

-This document captures my exploration of authentication flows, common pitfalls, and security best practices related to user authorization.
+This document captures my research on authentication flows, common pitfalls, and security best practices related to user authorization.

 ### Purpose

 The goal of this document is not to prescribe a single “correct” authentication flow.
 Instead, it aims to highlight security considerations, potential vulnerabilities, and trade-offs involved in different design patterns.

 ### Scope
+* Basic concepts for user authorization
 * OpenID Connect (OIDC) authorization flows
 * XSS and CSRF risks and their implications in authorization
 * Design trade-offs and security considerations

-## Authorization Flows in OIDC / OpenID Connect

-### Notations:
+## Terminology:
-* `IdP` - stands for Identity Provider, it is the server that handles authentication (e.g. Google SSO, LSAC SSO etc. )
+* `IdP` - stands for Identity Provider, meaning the server that handles authentication (e.g. Google SSO, LSAC SSO etc. )
 * `Client` - refering to the SSO Client, the application that uses the authentication provided by the `IdP`
 * `User`/`End-User` - you
 * `SPA` - Single Page Application, a web app that loads a single web document and updates the body using javascript (ex: React, Angular, Vue)

+## Basic concepts
+If you are already familiar with **JWT** tokens you can skip this section.
 ### How JWT Tokens Work

-If you are already familiar with **JWTs**, you can skip this section.

 JWT (JSON Web Token) is a type of token commonly used for authentication and authorization.
 It not only conveys information but also ensures the integrity of that information through signatures.
 A JWT is composed of three parts: